Get matched trade jobs every Monday

 • Working in confined spaces (lift shafts)

-• High responsibility for passenger safety
+• High responsibility — passenger safety depends on your work

 Frequently Asked Questions